bcourter/bcourter.github.io/_posts/Reddit/2020-02-25-multiscale-infill-bracket.md

 ---
 title: FDM/FFF Bracket with Multiscale Infill
-tags: 3DPrinting Geometry Reddit nTopology
+tags: 3DPrinting Geometry Reddit nTop
 ---
 Have finally started to get the hang of repeating, multiscale infill.
 Designed in nTopology.
 <!--more-->